Claudia enjoys traveling and sharing her travel tips with readers.

 Mistake 1: Not Checking Credit Card Policies

-Look around in a store these days and almost everyone is using credit or debit cards instead of cash, and when traveling it's the easiest payment method around.
+Look around in a store these days and almost everyone is using credit or debit cards instead of cash.
+When traveling, it's the easiest payment method around.

 Before going to Canada, check with your credit card carrier to see if any types of fees will apply to purchases made there.